Building a mini hovercraft is a great way to learn about friction.

 Hovercrafts are really interesting as they move on top of a layer of air.
-The layer of air reduces friction allowing the hovercraft to move quickly over both land and sea.
-We’ve been learning about friction recently, which is quite a difficult topic to grasp, but a hovercraft is a useful demonstration.
+The layer of air reduces friction allowing the hovercraft to move quickly over land and sea.
+We’ve been learning about friction recently, which is a complex topic to grasp, but a mini hovercraft made with a balloon and CD is a helpful demonstration.

-- Put superglue around the bottom rim of the lid and stick to the centre of the CD over the hole.
+- Glue around the bottom rim of the pop-up lid and attach it to the centre of the CD over the hole in the middle.
 Make sure there are no holes for air to escape through.

 - Blow up a balloon and place it over the pop-up lid.
 The balloon should stay inflated.
 Place the hovercraft on a smooth surface.

 - Lift up the lid and watch the hovercraft move!

 The hovercraft should shoot across the surface as the air is forced out the bottom.

 Try the hovercraft on a rough surface, such as a carpet.
 What happens?